dart-lang/language/working/1426-extension-types/feature-specification.md

-Like extension methods, extension types are static in nature: An extension type declaration may declare some type parameters (just like the current extension declarations), and they will have a value which is determined by the static type of the receiver.
-Similarly, like extension methods, members of an extension type are resolved statically, i.e., if `tiny.leaves` is an invocation of an extension type getter `leaves` then the declaration named `leaves` whose body is executed is determined at compile-time.
+Like extension methods, extension types are static in nature: An extension type declaration may declare some type parameters (just like the current extension declarations).
+The type parameters will be bound to a type which is determined by the static type of the receiver.
+Similarly, like extension methods, members of an extension type are resolved statically, i.e., if `tiny.leaves` is an invocation of an extension type getter `leaves`, then the declaration named `leaves` whose body is executed is determined at compile-time.
 There is no support for late binding of an extension method, and hence there is no notion of overriding.
 In return for this lack of expressive power, we get improved performance.

-Here is another example, giving some hints about the subtype relationships and other rules about extension types.
-It uses
+Here is another example.
+It illustrates the fact that an extension type `E` with on-type `T` introduces a type `E` which is a supertype of `T`.
+This makes it possible to assign an expression of type `T` to a variable of type `E`.
+This corresponds to "entering" the extension type (accepting the specific discipline associated with `E`).
+Conversely, a cast from `E` to `T` is a downcast, and hence it must be written explicitly.
+This cast corresponds to "exiting" the extension type (allowing for violations of the discipline associated with `E`), and the fact that the cast must be written explicitly helps developers maintaining the discipline as intended, rather than dropping out of it by accident, silently.

 ```dart
 extension type ListSize<X> on List<X> {